 She is committed to work within the community; recently being awarded the Sylvia Manly Trust Award for work within the Farlingaye area.

-Olivia has been an ambassador for the National Citizen Service in Suffolk and has embarked on the program herself.
-After finishing her GCSEs at Farlingaye High school in Woodbridge, Olivia is now beginning her A-Level studies in the Sixth Form.
+After finishing her GCSEs at Farlingaye High school in Woodbridge, Olivia is now in her last year of A-Level studies in the Sixth Form.

 |Ray Herring - Chairman (Suffolk Coastal District Council)|